campjs/campjs-viii/org/copy/post-event-email.md

 https://goo.gl/photos/k5hpvHyQpGixz7X16

+Professional photos & session videos will be shared soon.

 ## CampJS IX

 Next CampJS is in Queensland (we swap between NSW, VIC & QLD).
-No exact date has been locked in yet as we are trying to coordinate with another exciting tech event that might be happening in April 2018.
+No exact date has been locked in yet as we are trying to coordinate with another exciting tech event that might be happening in March/April 2018.

 Follow https://twitter.com/campjsnews for announcements.